BITSS-OPA/URAP-week-progress/02-orianna/01_weekly_log.md

 - completed summary of the deworming article
 - got through ~half of the CBO report, continuing to work on it
+- created a new folder to house my summaries and reports (especially the long form ones), so they don't clutter up this document...
+- __Question__: should I be writing my reports in rMarkdown files, or would word files also suffice for the longer reports?

 __How to Update a Forked Repo__ ([from Sophia's tutorial/resources](https://gist.github.com/CristinaSolana/1885435), my comments given in *italics*)